 Complying with the orders provided by Public Health.

 Students will not be able to come to school until the acknowledgement form is completed.
 This form will be available in multiple languages.

 Daily screening should be done BEFORE leaving for school

-Students should stay home if they are sick and follow the instructions in the COVID Checklist for Parent/Guardian.
+Students should stay home if they are sick and follow the instructions in the COVID-19 Symptoms - Guidelines for Parents/Guardians

 Preventative Measures: Hand Hygiene

 Hand sanitizer stations will be placed at all school designated entrances for student and staff use as they enter and exit the building